-DrFormulas' Best Face Wash for Oily Skin and Acne Prone Skin, 5 oz Dermatrope Foam Cleanser
+DrFormulas' Face Wash for Acne and Oily Skin with Salicylic Acid and Tea Tree Oil, 5 oz Dermatrope Foam Cleanser

 Our luxurious foaming face wash is infused with ultra-nourishing tea tree oil, packed with Vitamin C and B5 to help maintain moisture and improve elasticity.
 This gentle formula cleanses skin by helping to remove dirt, oil and makeup for a fresh, bright complexion.